Cartagena Walled City: 21+ Insider Tips to Enjoy It [2023]

 You can get inside the walled city early in the morning (around 7 am).
 There will be few people, especially in the San Diego neighborhood.
 The only problem is that the light will not be present on the facades of the houses yet.
 So don’t hesitate to come back around 4-5 pm to get more mesmerizing shots.

-• Photo shooting: If you come to Cartagena to celebrate an event (wedding, anniversary), you may want to make it special.
+• Photo shooting: If you come to Cartagena to celebrate an event (wedding, anniversary), you may want to make it unique.
 Marina knows all the best spots!
 Ready to become a star?
-You can read our Cartagena photo tour review.

 • Las Palenqueras: These are the beautiful women (from Palenque) who wear flashy clothes in the colors of Colombia and Ethiopia.
-They stroll in Cartagena’s walled city to sell their fruits.
-And to take pictures with tourists.
+They stroll in Cartagena’s walled city to sell their fruits and take pictures with tourists.
 You’ll have to leave them a tip.

 Cooking Classe Cartagena